Copyright (c) 2007 THE THRASH METAL GUIDE

 XENOFANES (SWEDEN)

-This band is the first attempt of the guitarist Danne Sporrenstrand to play more aggressive music, before joining Hypnosia a few years later.
-Based on the Split he, along with his colleagues, sounds quite convincing, pulling out lengthy for the style death/thrash/black metal compositions with interesting stylish "decorations" ala early Therion and Nocturnus.
-"The Journey" is a nice semi-technical atmospheric death/thrasher, whereas "Deep Black Cold" is much more brutal leaving the more technical riffage far behind, lashing out with full force.
+This band is the first attempt of the guitarist Danne Sporrenstrand to play more aggressive music before joining Hypnosia a few years later.
+Based on the Split he, along with his colleagues, sounds quite convincing pulling out lengthy for the style death/thrash/black metal compositions with interesting stylish "decorations" ala early Therion and Nocturnus.
+"The Journey" is a nice semi-technical atmospheric death/thrasher whereas "Deep Black Cold" is much more brutal leaving the more technical riffage far behind, lashing out with full force.

 In the Shadow of Naked Trees Demo, 1995